 The following table includes each Option's investment allocation among the Underlying Funds effective April 24, 2024.
-For more information about an Underlying Fund, please see the Underlying Fund's prospectus and statement of additional information.
-You may obtain copies of the Voya and VY® Underlying Funds' prospectuses, statements of additional information, and most recent semi-annual and annual shareholder reports by calling the Program Manager at 1-800-774-5127.
+For more information about an Underlying Fund, please see the Underlying Fund's prospectus and statements of additional information, and most recent seminand information, and most recent seminanual and annual shareholder reports by calling the Program Manager at 1-800-774-5127.